University of Benin (Nigeria): John Harris Library

 The John Harris Library is an academic library of the University of Benin.
-Itis named after a pioneer University librarian, John Harris.
+It is named after a pioneer University librarian, John Harris.
 The parent institution of the library is the University of Benin which was founded in 1970 and formerly called the Institute of Technology.

 The library, which holds large volumes of collections in print and non-print format, is situated directly opposite the clinical Student Hostel, popularly called 'Medical Hostel', within the university premises.
 The books acquired and shelves in the library cover all courses being offered at the university.
 It is headed by a university librarian who oversees its affairs.

 The John Harris Library was established through the promulgation of the Institute of Technology edict of 1970 but was accorded the status of a university by the National University Commission (NUC) on 1 July 1971.